RamPakanayev/RamPakanayev/README.md

 ## 🙋‍♂️ About Me

-- 🎓 I’m currently 3nd year Computer Science student.
+- 🎓 I’m currently a 3rd Computer Science (B.Sc) student,.

 - 💪 A passionate fullstack developer.